 Your bot can also be a surprisingly good helper for your sales and marketing teams.
 When you put it on your website, it can chat with visitors, ask smart qualifying questions, and spot potential leads.
 It can even book demos on a sales rep's calendar or send hot leads straight to the sales team.
 And since it's always on, it can capture interest from people in different time zones long after your team has gone home for the day.

-The risk of going live without testing
+The importance of testing before going live

 Example pricing: Zendesk AI agents